-- A majority of the variable rate loans to the Company's portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly.
-For each such loan, the Company has provided the weighted average annual stated interest rate in effect at June 30, 2011. - Reflects the fair market value of all existing investments as of June 30, 2011, as determined by the Company's Board of Directors. - Non-U.S. company or principal place of business outside the U.S. - Buildings and real estate relate to real estate ownership, builders, managers and developers and excludes mortgage debt investments and mortgage lenders or originators.
-As of June 30, 2011, the Company had no exposure to mortgage securities (residential mortgage bonds, commercial mortgage backed securities, or related asset backed securities), companies providing mortgage lending or emerging markets investments either directly or through the Company's investments in CLO Funds. - The aggregate cost of investments for federal income tax purposes is approximately \$301 million.
-The aggregate gross unrealized appreciation is approximately \$9 million and the aggregate gross unrealized depreciation is approximately \$55 million. - 6 Non-income producing. - An affiliate CLO Fund managed by Katonah Debt Advisors, L.L.C. or related affiliates controlled by the Company. - 8 Loan or debt security is on non-accrual status and therefore is considered non-income producing. - 9 Money market account holding restricted cash for employee flexible spending accounts. - These securities were acquired in a transaction that was exempt from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), pursuant to Rule 144A thereunder.
-These securities may be resold only in transactions that are exempt from the registration requirements of the Securities Act, normally to qualified institutional buyers. - As of June 30, 2011, this CLO Fund security was not providing a dividend distribution.
+- 1 A majority of the variable rate loans to the Company's portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly.
+Interest rates and floors may contain fixed rate payment-in-kind provisions.
+For each such loan, the Company has provided the weighted average annual stated interest rate in effect at September 30, 2011. - 2 Reflects the fair market value of all existing investments as of September 30, 2011, as determined by the Company's board of directors (the "Board of Directors"). - 3 Non-U.S. company or principal place of business outside the U.S. - 4 Buildings and real estate relate to real estate ownership, builders, managers and developers and excludes mortgage debt investments and mortgage lenders or originators.
+As of September 30, 2011, the Company had no exposure to mortgage securities (residential mortgage bonds, commercial mortgage backed securities, or related asset backed securities), companies providing mortgage lending or emerging markets investments either directly or through the Company's investments in CLO Funds. - 5 The aggregate cost of investments for federal income tax purposes is approximately \$307 million.
+The aggregate gross unrealized appreciation is approximately \$7 million, the aggregate gross unrealized depreciation is approximately \$59 million and the net unrealized depreciation is approximately \$52 million. - 6 Non-income producing. - 7 An affiliate CLO Fund managed by Katonah Debt Advisors, L.L.C. or related affiliates controlled by the Company. - 8 Loan or debt security is on non-accrual status and therefore is considered non-income producing. - 9 Money market account holding restricted cash for employee flexible spending accounts. - 10 These securities were acquired in a transaction that was exempt from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), pursuant to Rule 144A thereunder.
+These securities may be resold only in transactions that are exempt from the registration requirements of the Securities Act, normally to qualified institutional buyers. - 11 As of September 30, 2011, this CLO Fund security was not providing a dividend distribution.